athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 1/Merfolk Wavecaller.md

     desc: "DC 18, attack +10; __1st __  _[[Spells/Charm|Charm]]_, _[[Spells/Heal|Heal]]_, _[[Spells/Hydraulic Push|Hydraulic Push]]_\n__Cantrips__  __(1st)__ _[[Compendium.pf2e.spells-srd.Item.kl2q6JvBZwed4B6v|Dancing Lights]]_, _[[Spells/Detect Magic|Detect Magic]]_, _[[Spells/Electric Arc|Electric Arc]]_, _[[Spells/Ray of Frost|Ray of Frost]]_, _[[Spells/Stabilize|Stabilize]]_"

   - name: "Hydraulic Asphyxiation"
     desc: "`pf2:1` (divine,water) **Requirements** The target is fully submerged in water, within 30 feet of the merfolk wavecaller, and holding its breath.\n* * *\n\n**Effect** The merfolk wavecaller commands the tides to crush their foe's throat, rooting the target in place and forcing it to choke up precious air.
-The target must succeed at a DC 18 Fortitude check saveor become [[Conditions/Immobilized|Immobilized]] for 1 round and immediately lose 1d4 actions' worth of air (or twice that on a critical failure)."
+The target must succeed at a DC 18 Fortitude check save or become [[Conditions/Immobilized|Immobilized]] for 1 round and immediately lose 1d4 actions' worth of air (or twice that on a critical failure)."

 ```